What is it all about?

-The European Aviation Safety Agency, located in Cologne, operates a traineeship programme that provides opportunities for traineeships in all parts of the organisation.
+The Agency operates a traineeship programme that provides opportunities for traineeships in all parts of the organisation.
 The programme gives trainees an understanding of the Agency and its role within the activities of the European Union.

 A traineeship at the Agency is an opportunity to receive professional work experience in a distinctly multinational and intellectually stimulating environment, while contributing to the Agency's mission of promoting the highest common standards of safety and environmental protection in civil aviation in Europe and worldwide.